One box can make all the difference...

 Each box is packed at ShelterBox HQ in Cornwall, England.
 Depending on the location and nature of the disaster the contents of the box may vary but each box typically contains...

-At the heart of every ShelterBox is a disaster relief tent for a family of up to 10 people.
+At the heart of every ShelterBox is a disaster relief tent big ebough to house a family.
 It is custom made for ShelterBox by Vango, one of the world’s leading tent manufacturers, and is designed to withstand extreme temperatures, high winds and heavy rainfall.
 Internally, each tent has privacy partitions that allow recipients to divide the space as they see fit.

 A children’s pack containing drawing books, crayons and pens.
 For children who have lost most, if not all,their possessions, these small gifts are treasured.